-Tim has extensive experience in the areas of business and commercial litigation with particular emphasis on manufacturing, supply chain, automotive, business, non-compete/trade secret, and sales representative, disputes.
-Tim has represented Tier I and Tier II automotive suppliers on a wide range of legal matters, including tooling disputes and supplier disputes involving pricing and commercial terms.
+Tim has extensive experience in the areas of business and commercial litigation with particular emphasis on manufacturing, supply chain, automotive, business, non-compete/trade secret, and sales representative disputes.
+He has represented Tier I and Tier II automotive suppliers on a wide range of legal matters, including tooling disputes and supplier disputes involving pricing and commercial terms.
 Tim has litigated non-compete, non-disclosure, and trade secret matters in nearly every industry.
 Tim also litigates matters involving data security and data privacy, including matters involving wire fraud and ransomware, across the country, and advises clients in efforts to resolve these matters short of litigation.

 Tim’s expertise is providing real time advice to manufacturers and other businesses before disputes cannot be resolved.
 This includes drafting and reviewing contracts and terms and conditions to identify potential risks, and counseling clients on supply chain matters to best position them in the event of a dispute.
 In the construction industry, Tim’s experience includes representing contractors in disputes involving the design and construction of factories and assembly lines in both the public and private sectors.